Skip to main content

 NOTE

 The load is always the inverter’s priority.
-Self-use mode makes the second priority charging the battery.
-Selling First mode makes the second priority exporting excess PV power.
+Self-use mode makes charging the battery the second priority.
+Selling First mode makes exporting excess PV power the second priority.
 Only one mode can be active at a time.

 Battery Settings